 What was the journey that brought you to Warwick?

-How has your scholarship, and your time so far at Warwick, boosted your career and your confidence as a researcher?
+How has the scholarship, and your time so far at Warwick, boosted your career and your confidence as a researcher

 What is your research area, and how will it positively affect the lives of others/the planet?